-The two main model-recipes most narrative artists and freelance creatives choose from:
+The two main creative business model recipes most artists and freelance creatives choose from:

 - Volume.
 Sell something cheap to tons of people. (i.e. a comic book, an MP3, a t-shirt).

 - Upmarket.
-Sell something expensive to just a few people (a painting, an expensive service, your work at a salaried job)
+Sell something expensive to just a few people (a painting, an expensive service)

-If you set up the structure for a small-volume business but price for large volume, then even if you’re successful your support team will be crippled.
+If you set up the operational structure for a small-volume business but use a high volume model, then even if you’re successful, your business will be crippled.

-In some ways my own model was built on making Volume work like Upmarket.
-A large chunk of my income comes from selling books to publishers, where I earn an advance on royalties, so basically I’m being paid a high fee by just one entity for an expensive service (making a book).
+In some ways my own model as an author was built on making Volume work like Upmarket.
+A large chunk of my income used to come from selling books to publishers, where I earn an advance on royalties, so essentially I was being paid a high fee by just one entity for an expensive service (making a book).

-But the idea is predicated on an underlying Volume model: the advance seems like a lot of money because it comes all at once, but it’s not nearly enough to pay for the work that goes into the books (Neal Gabler: “I chose to write long books that required years of work, even though my advances would be stretched to the breaking point and, it turned out, beyond.”).
+But author model is predicated on an underlying Volume model.
+The advance seems like a lot of money because it comes all at once, but it’s not nearly enough to pay for the work that goes into the books (Neal Gabler: “I chose to write long books that required years of work, even though my advances would be stretched to the breaking point and, it turned out, beyond.”).

-And my books just don’t sell to mass audiences.
+And, while my books are well-liked and have a solid audience, they just don’t sell to mass audiences.
 They could one day.
 But they haven’t done so yet.
 And “could” does not a plan make.

-But once I did the math, I saw that I simply had a choice: I either had to get a lot better at selling my books, or I needed to figure out what I could offer that would be more valuable to people, so that I can afford to reach fewer of them (but the right ones).
+I either had to get a lot better at selling my books, or I needed to figure out what I could offer that would be more valuable (or simply be a lot more expensive), so that I can afford to reach fewer people (but the right ones).

 Either path is possible.
 It put the decision in my hands.

-What are the parts of a business model?
+What are the parts of an artists business model?

 What do you make or do?